 The bill of lading is one document that contains the details of the shipment, where it picks up, where it delivers, the carrier that’s responsible for shipping, etcetera.
 It may also include pickup and delivery numbers, PO numbers and specific information regarding what the commodity is and what’s being shipped.
 If applicable, it may contain customs broker information if it’s shipping across borders.

 If you expect to ship consistently would it make sense to create a PDF document with directions, plus contact names and phone numbers that can be given to drivers to hopefully help avoid additional calls with questions.

-Although I touched upon this earlier, it bears repeating: Working with a transportation provider you trust can help ensure your heavy equipment transport is a smooth process from start to delivery.
+Although I touched upon this earlier, it bears repeating: Finding a heavy equipment transportation provider you trust can help ensure your freight transport is a smooth process from start to delivery.
 For transportation providers (like Loadstar), heavy equipment transport (or any other transportation need) isn’t a transaction, it’s a relationship.
 When your transportation partner views themselves as your partner, it results in a strong relationship that delivers for many years to come (in fact, we’ve worked with many clients for more than 10 years because we’ve been able to build and nurture successful relationships for such a long time).

 I understand that it’s difficult for people to be able to step into the shoes of the transportation provider to understand what it is we do to be able to help them.
 Hopefully, this guide has given you the information you need to make better heavy equipment transport decisions that will benefit your company for a long time to come.
 Along the way, I hope that I have been able to provide you with insights and information that helps you understand how a transportation partner can help you get better results.